hubblec4/mpvMatroska/README.md

 All you have to do is copy the mpvMatroska folder into the mpv-scripts folder.

-It is also possible to use mpvMatroska as a single script, in which case the required modules must be available in mpv `~~/script-modules/`.
+It is also possible to use mpvMatroska as a single script, in which case the required modules must be available in mpv `~~/script-modules/` folder.

+#### Test version

+For the moment, a [test version](https://gleitz.info/index.php?attachment/100233-mpvmatroska-zip/) can be downloaded here.